markus1203/MoBiMet/Sensor_Test/Temperatur_and_Humidity/readme.md

 Humidity
 ============

-Table 2: Coefficients to correct vapor pressure and root mean square error (RMSE) of the raw and calibrated vapor pressure relative to the climate station in K
+Table 2: Coefficients to correct vapor pressure and root mean square error (RMSE) of the raw and calibrated vapor pressure relative to the climate station in hPa

 |Sensor | a0 (Offset) | a1 (Slope) | RMSE (raw) | RMSE (calib) |
 | --- | ---: | ---: |  ---: | ---: |